Resignation

 3.6.2 Administrative and professional positions

 The departmental administrator may wish to be involved in the initial screening process or may form a search committee to assist in the recruitment and screening process for administrative and professional positions.
 Prior to interviews being conducted, the hiring administrator and major administrator will review the list of applicants for the position.
-For complete instructions regarding screening of applications for administrative and professional positions, refer to the Recruiting a Diverse Workforce: Guidelines for Hiring Faculty, Academic Administrators and Executive, Administrative and Professional Staff document.
+For complete instructions regarding screening of applications for administrative and professional positions, refer to the Guidelines for Hiring Faculty, Academic Administrators and Executive, Administrative and Professional Staff document.

 3.7 Criminal background checks